Depcoin/melonheads/README.md

 ## Usage:
 ```
-birakecoin-cli getinfo
+MelonHeads-cli getinfo
-birakecoin-cli mnsync status
+MelonHeads-cli mnsync status
-birakecoin-cli masternode status
+MelonHeads-cli masternode status
 ```
-Also, if you want to check/start/stop **BirakeCoin** , run one of the following commands as **root**:
+Also, if you want to check/start/stop **MelonHeads** , run one of the following commands as **root**:

 **Ubuntu 16.04**:
 ```
-systemctl status BirakeCoin #To check the service is running.
+systemctl status MelonHeads #To check the service is running.
-systemctl start BirakeCoin #To start BirakeCoin service.
+systemctl start MelonHeads #To start MelonHeads service.
-systemctl stop BirakeCoin #To stop BirakeCoin service.
+systemctl stop MelonHeads #To stop MelonHeads service.
-systemctl is-enabled BirakeCoin #To check whetether BirakeCoin service is enabled on boot or not.
+systemctl is-enabled MelonHeads #To check whetether MelonHeads service is enabled on boot or not.
 ```
 **Ubuntu 14.04**:
 ```
-/etc/init.d/BirakeCoin start #To start BirakeCoin service
+/etc/init.d/MelonHeads start #To start MelonHeads service
-/etc/init.d/BirakeCoin stop #To stop BirakeCoin service
+/etc/init.d/MelonHeads stop #To stop MelonHeads service
-/etc/init.d/BirakeCoin restart #To restart BirakeCoin service
+/etc/init.d/MelonHeads restart #To restart MelonHeads service
 ```
 ***